lunasec-io/lunasec/docs/pages/overview/introduction.md

 You can't run them on your laptop or in your CI for testing.
 And, if they have downtime or bad performance, your software inherits those problems too.
 They're still black boxes.

-LunaSec is a largely open-source piece of software that you can start using right now and host, change, and extend as needed.
+In summary, LunaSec is a largely open-source piece of software that you can start using right now and host, change, and extend as needed.

 #### No Proxy Required
 LunaSec is not a proxy.
 There is no schema of sensitive fields to maintain, that configuration is in your code.

-LunaSec works as a "sidecar" in your front-end and backend to provide security.
+LunaSec works as a "sidecar" in your frontend and backend to provide security.
-That means, if your LunaSec instance is down, it won't take your entire application offline.
+That means if your LunaSec instance is down it won't take your entire application offline.

 #### Your configuration lives in your code
 Store all configuration files in source control so that you can perform meaningful code reviews + track history.
 This also lets you test your changes in CI _before_ they roll out to production.
-You don't need to tweak any dashboard settings when deploy rolls out, the changes go with your code.
+You don't need to tweak any dashboard settings when deployments happen, the changes go with your code.

 #### Development == Production
-Your development environment will be one-to-one with your production environment, because LunaSec runs in both.
-Our scripts will set up AWS Localstack automatically, meaning the whole system can run on your development machine with next to no configuration, Once it's running you don't even need internet access.
+Your development environment will match your production environment, because LunaSec runs in both.
+Our scripts will set up AWS Localstack automatically, meaning the whole system can run on your development machine with next to no configuration.
+Once installed, you don't even need internet access.
 No more chasing bugs that only exist in production, or tunneling your dev instance to production because you can't host locally.

 #### Works with GraphQL and Express natively (or gRPC)